angieFelipe/Getting-CleaningData_CourseProject/README.md

         5) From the data set in step 4, I have created a second, independent tidy data set named with the average of each variable for each activity and each subject. in data frame HARaverage.subset

-I have recorded the data frames accordingly in HARdataset.txt, HARsubset.txt and HARaverage.txt.
-Codebook for all data sets are available in CodeBook.md in this repo
+I have recorded the data frames accordingly in **HARdataset.txt, HARsubset.txt and HARaverage.txt**.
+Codebook for all data sets are available in **CodeBook.md** in this repo.

-##Explanation of the script
+# EXPLANATION OF THE SCRIPT "run_analysis.R"

-###creating an especific directory for data
+### creating an especific directory for data
 if(!file.exists("data")){
         dir.create("data")
 }

-###saving urls indicated by the assignment
+### saving urls indicated by the assignment

 infoUrl<-"http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.names"